gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 Although note that this implementation is minimal and does not handle some ceveats, such as lifetime extension.

-Let's look at some useage of our `make_deferred` function:
+Let's look at some usage of our `make_deferred` function:

 ```c++
 int main() {